curiouslearning/TinkrTeam/README.md

  1. Load initial/local asset bundle on shelf scene

  // TODO: Pull manifest and book files from a server.
 Today they are stored locally.
- 2. Call server manifest file with timeout of 1.0sec.
+ 2. Call server manifest file with timeout of 1.0 sec.

  3. if (server manifest is newer than local manifest) use server manifest